 If it has been up to me, each issue of Bon Appétit magazine would be the Simple Issue.

-Select desired components, futz with them as low as feasible, season properly with salt and pepper, and use a generous hand with the olive oil.
+Select desired components, futz with them as low as feasible, season properly with salt and pepper, and use a generous hand with olive oil.

 And as editor in leader of this magazine, I think it’s far up to me.
 But have you ever attempted to inform Andy Baraghani what to cook dinner?
 Found yourself entrenched in a recipe argument with Carla Lalli Music?
 Been stared down by using Julia Kramer when she doesn’t consider you and offers you that disapproving you-gotta-be-kidding-me look?

-But what I’ve found out after these years on the job is that we’re certainly higher when we disagree.
+But I’ve found out after these years on the job that we’re certainly higher when we disagree.
 Or, at the least, when we can well know that perhaps, sometimes, the opposite man or woman is right.

 This sort of thinking has made the food in BA increasingly exciting over these few years.
 It’s why we take a look at kitchen editors now frequently reach for jars of miso, tahini, and fish sauce simply as my dad and mom depended on ketchup, mayo, and mustard.